Data Relationship Schema Snippet

 As for Java API, when the return class is an object, it would also depend on Data Relationship Schema to construct the object.
 There is no need to use Data Relationship Schema when the return value is a single value.
 For example, returning a customer's age.

-To create a Data Relationship Schema, you can Go to the AlchemyJ toolbar, click on Insert Snippet and select Data Relationship Schema.
+To create a Data Relationship Schema, you can Go to the AlchemyJ ribbon, click on Insert Snippet and select Data Relationship Schema(Single Table) for single table or Data Relationship Schema for multiple table relationship.
 A table would be inserted into the worksheet.
-The first row is the table header and there could be one more multiple records in the table.
-Each record is map to a table.
+The first row is the table header and there could be one or more multiple records in the table.
+Each record represents a range of data (table).

 |JSON Node Name|

-2. If this column is not included or the value is not keyed in, generate the node name automatically using table name with the following rule.
+2. If this column is not included or the value is not keyed in, AlchemyJ will generate the node name automatically using table name with the following rule.

 a.
 Change the first character of 'Table' column value to lower case.

 b.
 Append "List" to the end if Multiple Row is TRUE.

 For example, if the 'Table' column value is 'Client' and 'Multiple Row' is TRUE, it will generate the node name as 'clientList'.

 This field is not used in Java API.